Decentralized Multi-Agent Swarms for Autonomous Grid Security in Industrial IoT: A Consensus-based Approach: Consensus-based Threat Validation

 \begin{theorem} CVT can tolerate at most $f=\left\lfloor{\frac{n-1}{3}}\right\rfloor$ Byzantine agents with a probability of greater than $1-\epsilon$ that it will reach agreement as long as $\epsilon$ is sufficiently small. \end{theorem}

-\begin{proof}[Proof Sketch] The Byzantine agents can place an arbitrary number of votes; the voting system has some weightings to limit the extent to which they can do so.
+\begin{proof}[Proof Sketch] The Byzantine agents can place an arbitrary number of votes, but the weighting system limits the extent to which they can do so.
 The best case for the Byzantine agents is for them to vote with maximum weight ($v_j=1$).
 If we consider this to be the case, then we need to have:

 where $\mathcal{H}$ is the set of honest agents, since the votes placed by honest agents are determined by whether there is evidence of a threat and therefore are highly correlated with the ground truth.
 If we use a value for $\tau_{consensus}$ between 0.70-0.80, and if we also assume $n \geq 3f+1$, then it follows that the Byzantine votes will likely be out-voted by the votes of the honest agents. \end{proof}